Beitar Jerusalem F.C.: British Mandate

-On 19 October 1944, several club players were among 251 persons who were deported to Eritrea, Kenya and Sudan by the British Mandate authorities.
+On 19 October 1944, several club players were among 251 persons who were deported to Eritrea, Kenya, and Sudan by the British Mandate authorities.
 Among the deportees were David Horn and Rabinovich and some members of Beitar Jerusalem's "First team of 1936."
-A Beitar Jerusalem team was set up in Gilgil where many deportees played in city-of-origin based teams.
+A Beitar Jerusalem team was set up in Gilgil, where many deportees played in city-of-origin-based teams.
 A plan was made to dig a tunnel from the centre of a football pitch in the detention camp in Kenya.
-Two of the deportees were murdered by Sudanese guards for an alleged "escaping attempt".
+Two of the deportees were murdered by Sudanese guards for an alleged "escape attempt".
 Six succeeded in reaching Europe.
 All living deportees reached Israel in July 1948.

 When a joint team of Beitar Jerusalem and Beitar Tel Aviv visited Lebanon and Syria, they played against Homenetmen, an Armenian team, which ended in 0–0, and the French Army team, in which Beitar lost 2–5.
 Both games were held in Beirut.
 Another game, planned in Aleppo, was cancelled because of a diplomatic incident as Arab delegates in the hotel protested seeing an "Eretz Yisrael" flag, now the Israeli flag, in an Arab country.
 The British ambassador intervened, suggesting that the Union Jack be raised instead of the "Eretz Yisrael" flag, but the head of delegation Hayyim Levin opposed.
 Due to the impasse, the game was canceled.
-Simon Alfasi, Shimon Stern, Yisrael Yehezqel and goalkeeper Yosef Meyuhas were the Beitar Jerusalem players in the trip.
+Simon Alfasi, Shimon Stern, Yisrael Yehezqel, and goalkeeper Yosef Meyuhas were the Beitar Jerusalem players on the trip.

-In 1946, Beitar Jerusalem qualified to the 2nd round of the Cup Games against Maccabi Tel Aviv.
+In 1946, Beitar Jerusalem qualified for the 2nd round of the Cup Games against Maccabi Tel Aviv.
 The scores were a 3–3 and a loss 3–2 in game 2.
 Simon Alfasi scored all five goals for the club, three in the first and two in the second.

 On 8 August 1947, all Beitar clubs were banned by the British mandate authorities.
-The club name was changed to "Nordiah Jerusalem", before a local league was set up in Jerusalem district in November 1947.
+The club name was changed to "Nordiah Jerusalem" before a local league was set up in the Jerusalem district in November 1947.
 On 15 November 1947, Beitar as "Nordiah Jerusalem" won the first derby, 3–1 over Hapoel Jerusalem, and on 29 November 1947, a second win was achieved, 8–1 over Degel Zion when one player Simon Alfasi scored six goals in a game, the record for any Beitar Jerusalem's player that stands until today.
-The club led the league on 29 November 1947, on the same evening when UN GA Resolution 181 was proclaimed, and on 30 November 1947 the games were stopped abruptly: on that day the 1948 Arab–Israeli War broke out.
-During the war, Beitar Jerusalem player Asher Benjamin was killed by the British when he entered to a British camp in Jerusalem.
+The club led the league on 29 November 1947, on the same evening when UN GA Resolution 181 was proclaimed, and on 30 November 1947, the games were stopped abruptly: on that day, the 1948 Arab–Israeli War broke out.
+During the war, Beitar Jerusalem player Asher Benjamin was killed by the British when he entered a British camp in Jerusalem.